BACHELOR OF SCIENCE IN EARLY CHILDHOOD EDUCATION

 Individuals who are selected for the scholarship must:

-- Be a resident of the State of Florida
+- Be as U.S. citizen and a resident of the State of Florida

-- Be a member of one of the following racial groups: African American/Black, Hispanic/Latino, Asian American/Pacific Islander, or American Indian/Alaskan Native
+- Be a member of one of the following minority groups: African American/Black, Hispanic/Latino, Asian American/Pacific Islander, or American Indian/Alaskan Native

 - Be newly admitted into SJR State’s Early Childhood Education bachelor’s program

-- Be a junior and have not earned a baccalaureate degree in education
+- Be a junior or senior and have not earned a baccalaureate degree in education

 - Have earned 60 credit hours or an A.A. degree

 - Have not exceeded 18 hours of upper division education courses at the time of application

 The deadline for the scholarship and the bachelor’s degree program for the fall term is August 1.